stegmaja/TSE/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[*Giacobbo N., Mapelli M., Spera M., Mon.Not.Roy.Astron.Soc.
 (2018) 474, 2959–2974*](https://doi.org/10.1093/mnras/stx2933)

 [Figure](https://github.com/stegmaja/TSE/blob/main/docs/sketch.png) above is adapted from [*Rodriguez C. & Antonini F., 2018 ApJ 863 7*](https://doi.org/10.3847/1538-4357/aacea4)

+### Other useful information

+- [Feature requests](https://github.com/stegmaja/TSE/issues/new) - Do you have a suggestion to improve TSE?
+Create an issue [here](https://github.com/stegmaja/TSE/issues/new) and let us know!
+Or, make the change yourself and create a [pull request](https://github.com/stegmaja/TSE/pulls)!
+- [Bug reporting](https://github.com/stegmaja/TSE/issues/new) - If you see a bug or encounter any other problem we would love to know about it!
+Please create an issue [here](https://github.com/stegmaja/TSE/issues/new) or [contact us](mailto:jakob_stegmann@icloud.com) directly!